Transparent dark purple Travel Guide by Insurte logo

 There are a few different paths that American students can take to study abroad in Italy.
 One of those is through your current university.

 Many universities have official exchange programs for their students.
-Through these programs, schools forge connections with foreign schools abroad and can then offer programs with transferable credits.
+Through these programs, schools forge connections with foreign schools and can then offer programs with transferable credits.
 Your university might have a program in Rome, for example.

 However, what if you're not currently in university?
 Or you're looking for a one-off program?
 There are some international schools in Italy available to the general public, should your enrollment be approved.
 There are also third-party companies that offer study-abroad experience packages.